patrick-fenis/Student/1_front_end_development/week_02/2_thur/warm_up/flexbox_games.md

 # CSS Games

-Happy Saturday!
-You'll get to take it relatively easy this morning and play a few games -- CSS practice games, of course!
+Happy Thursday!
+You'll get to take it relatively easy this afternoon and play a few games -- CSS practice games, of course!

 ### [Flexbox Froggy](http://flexboxfroggy.com/)